xclbrio/hederajs/README.md

 [![Gitter](https://img.shields.io/gitter/room/:user/:repo.svg?style=flat-square)](https://gitter.im/xclbrio/Lobby)
 [![Telegram Chat](https://img.shields.io/badge/chat-Telegram-blue.svg?style=popout-square)](https://t.me/hashgraphdev_ru)

-Hedera JavaScript SDK is the environment for working with Hedera Hashgraph - a consensus platform using the hashgraph consensus algorithm for fast, fair and secure transactions.
+Hedera JavaScript API is the environment for working with Hedera Hashgraph - a consensus platform using the hashgraph consensus algorithm for fast, fair and secure transactions.
 This is an unofficial version of the development tool by [Excalibur_](https://github.com/xclbrio) team.

 ## Table of Contents